SPEAKING OF BOOKS...

 Remember to check out "Foggygates", our new blog, for the latest news, announcements, specials, and other odd things...updated daily.

-UPCOMING CATALOGS
+UPCOMING CATALOGS catalog_246b.jpg (8136 bytes)

 If you'd like copies of any of these, please let us know.

-* Books on Ceramics & Glass (march) * Recent Acquisitions for March-April (march)* Books on Silver & Silversmiths (march)
+* Books on Ceramics & Glass (march)

-PUBLISHER'S OVERSTOCK SPECIAL-Curtis,
+PUBLISHER'S OVERSTOCK SPECIAL-

+Curtis, Gregory.
+Disarmed.
 The Story of the Venus de Milo.
 New York; Alfred A. Knopf: 2003.
-The Venus de Milo is both a great
+The Venus de Milo is both a great work of art and a popular icon, and from the moment of her discovery in 1820 by a French naval ensign, she has been an object of aesthetic and archeological controversy.

-Using memoirs, letters, and official accounts, Gregory Curtis introduces readers to Venus as she was unearthed by a farmer, digging for marble building blocks on the Aegean island of Melos at the moment a young officer and amateur archeologist looking for classical relics happened by.
 Curtis tells how the island's elders fought with their Turkish overlords over who owned Venus, and how the French pressed their claim, outwitting other suitors to bring her to the Louvre, where she became an immediate celebrity.
 Curtis's depiction of Europe in the early 19th century, caught in the grip of a classical art mania, reveals just how far the Louvre was prepared to go to prove it had the greatest classical find of the era, and how the French scholar Salomon Reinach and the German Adolf Furtwängler battled over the statue's origins and authenticity for decades.
-Curtis also presents competing theories about the statue's original appearance.
-Hardcover.
-6"x9.5";, 247 pages, b/w illustrations, dj.
-New.
-[95029].
-Published at $24.00 |

-We hope you find a few books here that you need, and if you are ever in the area, remember that were close to the very-well plowed Massachusetts Turnpike and Interstate 91 in bad weather.
-Were also close to them in good weather... so if you find yourself going by one day, give us a call and drop by. |
+We hope you find a few books here that you need, and if you are ever in the area, remember that we’re close to the very-well plowed Massachusetts Turnpike and Interstate 91 in bad weather.
+We’re also close to them in good weather... so if you find yourself going by one day, give us a call and drop by.

-Theres always tea or coffee in the pot, cider in the fridge and various other libations and snacks available as well.
+There’s always tea or coffee in the pot, cider in the fridge and various other libations and snacks available as well.
 Remember to take a look at our "GOING ONCE...
 GOING TWICE..." catalog when you have a chance, drop by "Foggygates", our new blog, and until next time, enjoy our catalog and enjoy the Winter!

 -Forrest, Betty, Amy, Freckles, Pywackett & Ike